Why it is okay to be melancholy

 I’ve always tended to fall on the melancholy side of things.
 I like moody photography and rainy weather, songs that are sad and films that don’t always have a happy or tidied up ending.
 I think certain times of day carry a hint of sadness and believe that even melancholy landscapes exist for a reason.

-Naturally, I used to think something was wrong with me for finding comfort in these kind of things.
-There tends to be a façade, a world that we have created for ourselves in which we have to exhaustibly convince others that we are constantly happy and overjoyed with our luck.
+Naturally, I used to think something was wrong with me for finding comfort in these kinds of things.
+There tends to be a façade, a world that we have created for ourselves in which we have to exhaustively convince others that we are constantly happy and overjoyed with our luck.
 We emphasize this in our social media posts, our annual Christmas letters, or when we rave about how exciting our weekend plans were to anyone within earshot.

 But there is something to be said for the quieter, less cheerful days, for these days hold the rooting perspective that we need.
 No matter how beautiful a composition is, the notes eventually fade away.
 Even the most joyful of days will inevitably come to an end.
 So perhaps instead of pushing melancholy moments away and stuffing them to the no man’s land of our conscious, we could let them beautifully coexist with happiness (and all the other emotions) as it is meant to be.